celineclarissa/Customer-Churn-Data-Analysis/README.md

 # Customer Churn Data Analysis 📉
-This repository showcases how I created an airflow to fetch data from PostGre, do data cleaning, and upload data to ElasticSearch and Kibana.
-Analyzed characteristics of churned and non churned customers, as well as gained insight to minimize customer churn rate.
-Analysis was visualized in a dashboard using Kibana.
+This repository demonstrates how I built an Airflow pipeline to extract data from PostgreSQL, perform data cleaning, and load the processed data into Elasticsearch for visualization in Kibana.
+The project includes an analysis of the characteristics of churned versus retained customers, offering actionable insights to help reduce customer churn.
+The findings are presented through an interactive dashboard created in Kibana.

 ## Background ❓
 A company providing products to customers must know the demographics and characteristics of their customers in order to minimize customer churn.

 ## Problem Statement 🔍
-As a data analyst at a company, skills of understanding the market and extracting business insights from data are needed.
-By analyzing customer churn data, it is possible to find out about user demographic, as well as their browsing behavior.
-After gaining information from data, it is targeted for the company to strategize plans correlating to business insights.
-These insights are aimed to be displayed in the form of a dashboard after 5 working days.
+As a data analyst at the company, it is essential to understand the market and extract actionable business insights from data.
+By analyzing customer churn data, we can uncover patterns in user demographics and browsing behavior.
+These insights enable the company to develop strategic plans aligned with customer behavior.
+The final analysis is intended to be visualized in a dashboard within 5 working days.

 ## Methods Used 📊
 * Data Analysis